 ZyVersa Therapeutics, Inc. Announces Closing of $11.0 Million Public Offering

-/EIN News/ -- WESTON, Fla., May 01, 2023 (GLOBE NEWSWIRE) -- ZyVersa Therapeutics, Inc. (Nasdaq: ZVSA, or “ZyVersa”), a clinical stage specialty biopharmaceutical company developing first-in-class drugs for treatment of inflammatory and renal diseases, announces closing on April 28, 2023 of its previously announced “reasonable best efforts” public offering of 11,015,500 shares of common stock (or common stock equivalents in lieu thereof) and warrants to purchase up to 11,015,500 shares of common stock at an effective combined price of $1.00 per share and common warrant for aggregate gross proceeds of approximately $11.0 million, before deducting placement agent fees and other offering expenses.
+WESTON, Fla., May 01, 2023 (GLOBE NEWSWIRE) -- ZyVersa Therapeutics, Inc. ZVSA or "ZyVersa"))), a clinical stage specialty biopharmaceutical company developing first-in-class drugs for treatment of inflammatory and renal diseases, announces closing on April 28, 2023 of its previously announced "reasonable best efforts" public offering of 11,015,500 shares of common stock (or common stock equivalents in lieu thereof) and warrants to purchase up to 11,015,500 shares of common stock at an effective combined price of $1.00 per share and common warrant for aggregate gross proceeds of approximately $11.0 million, before deducting placement agent fees and other offering expenses.
 The warrants will have an exercise price of $1.00 per share, will be exercisable immediately, and will expire five years from the initial issuance date.

 A.G.P./Alliance Global Partners acted as the lead placement agent and The Benchmark Company acted as a co-placement agent for the offering.